Ask South Pavilion Dental Care if our services are right for youMake an Appointment

 If you're planning to "go under," keep in mind that the effects of general anesthesia may take several hours to wear off.
 Plan ahead: Oral surgeons typically require a patient to arrange for a ride home and a few hours of aftercare following procedures in which general anesthesia is used.
 If you aren't able to make appropriate ride accommodations or don't have a companion to stay with you at your home for a few hours following your surgical procedure, your oral surgeon may recommend a longer stay at the office to ensure complete recuperation from the anesthetics used.

-At South Stone Dental Care, your comfort during oral surgery procedures is important to us.
+At South Pavilion Dental Care, your comfort during oral surgery procedures is important to us.
 Call us at 509-624-7151 for more information about sedation dentistry.